 What do I need to know to build one?

 Because the system effectiveness depends on the ambient temperature range, in addition to the particle size and the material properties, there are no one-size-fits-all designs.
 Every design needs to be customised to some extent.
 Ideally, the system should be designed and built as a part of the building structure to reduce costs – retrofitting is likely to be expensive.
 Care should be taken to ensure that fungi spores and other potential health hazards do not get blown into the building.

 Is it worth it?

-Financial payback periods in South Africa are likely to be between 5-15 years in regions where the weather is suited to the use of packed beds, provided that expensive retrofitting is not required.
-Apart from the financial considerations, there is the advantage of reduced dependence on the power grid - the system only requires a small fan to operate, which could be driven from a photovoltaic system.
-The maintenance is basic and low-tech: well suited to rural areas and developing regions.
+Financial payback periods in South Africa are likely to be between five to fifteen years in regions where the weather is suited to the use of packed beds, provided that expensive retrofitting is not required.
+Apart from the financial considerations, there is the advantage of reduced dependence on the power grid - the system only requires a small fan to operate, which could be driven from a photovoltaic solar system.
+The maintenance is basic and low-tech, well-suited to rural areas and developing regions.
 The construction materials can usually be sourced very easily, unless you live in a region of the world where there is no rock.
-And there is also the cherry on top of being able to show off a relatively novel system to your friends!
+And there is the cherry on top of being able to show off a relatively novel system to your friends!